You didn’t expect to be here.

 How It Works

 Sessions are one-on-one and built entirely around you.
-I draw from Cognitive Behavioral Therapy (CBT), trauma-informed care, mindfulness-based techniques, and strengths-based practice — using whatever combination actually fits where you are and where you want to go.
-Learn more about me HERE.
+I draw from Cognitive Behavioral Therapy (CBT), trauma-informed care, mindfulness-based techniques, and my specialized training in health and chronic illness — using whatever combination actually fits where you are and where you want to go.

 You don’t need to have it figured out before you show up.
 You just need to show up.